Scalingo/documentation/_posts/getting-started/2000-01-01-migrate-from-shelly-cloud.md

 ## spdy

 SPDY is not yet available on Scalingo.
-If you really need SPDY support, ping us on [support@scalingo.com](support@scalingo.com).
+If you need SPDY support, ping us on [support@scalingo.com](support@scalingo.com).

 ## websockets